shubham1166/A-Comparision-between-U-Net-and-SegNet/README.md

 **![](https://lh6.googleusercontent.com/Ngzs_qC2dUCs-fRkOOVSumBDYS8R3KI69cVdTWaQA6SxM2Qmlsh6tr39SlN5R_6kn_iV_l3xiAS6B6Lwvl96LL_Yzwj18t3c1H0JSyzHDlt4Q7aRoD2I1qkzjgeXUDnq_HcpO5wR)**
 **Fig**: Row1 consists of original images followed by row2 that consists of original labelled images(Source:[Kaggle](https://www.kaggle.com/paultimothymooney/identification-and-segmentation-of-nuclei-in-cells))

-In my approach , i have devided the image in 4 different types namely colored, white background, Black images with big cells and black images with small cells.
-The reason of doing this was thresholding and the other things that we are doing in segmentation.

 ---
 ## Segmentation by SegNet
 The network architecture that i have used here has VGG-166 in downsampling.
 The network architecture consists of two convolutional layers of kernel (3,3) followed by a maxpool.